The Travel Writers' Ultimate Guide to a Long Layover in London

 As one of the busiest airports in the world connecting flights into all of Europe and many other parts of the world, London Heathrow (LHR) is one of the major airports you're likely to bounce through on your European travels, and end up with a long layover in the process.
-And since London is, well, London... we love the idea of adding an extra day trip onto our itinerary to enjoy one of the world's grooviest and most historic cities - and think you will too.
-I asked 16 fellow travel writers, bloggers, and photographers around the world what they would do with a long Heathrow layover.
-Our advice to you?
-Keep calm and ditch the carry on at the airport.
-Here's how to experience the best of London Town with a minimum 12 hour layover and make it back in plenty of time!
+If you're going to have a long layover, Heathrow is the place to have it.
+And since London is, well, London... and on so many traveler’s Europe bucket list, we love the idea of adding an extra day trip onto our itinerary to enjoy one of the world's grooviest and most historic cities.

 Before You Head Out